-We are not currently recruiting Detention Officers, please check back to this page for future updates.
+We are not currently recruiting Detention Officers - please check this page in future or keep an eye on our social media channels for the latest updates.

 Detention Officers play a vital role in the safe and smooth running of West Yorkshire Police custody suites.